suavelad/IoT-monitoring-and-alerting-system/README.md

 ## How to Run the application

 1. Create a virtual environment in the main root directory  and install the pip files in the requirement file -> virtualenv env
       -> pip install -r requirement.txt

 2. Run the Mqtt subscriber script
+      -> Activate the virtual environment
       -> cd mqtt_app
       -> python mqtt_subscriber.py

 3. Start the API Django Server
+   a.
+Without Docker
       -> cd iot_logger
       -> python manage.py runserver  (by default it uses the localhost as host and 8000 as port)

       -> You can access the API documentation at http://localhost:8000/docs/

+   b.
+With Docker
+     -> docker-compose up --build
+     -> You can access the API documentation at http://localhost:8000/docs/

 4. Run the Mqtt publisher script
+      -> Activate the virtual environment
       -> cd mqtt_app
       -> python mqtt_publisher.py